Keksuccino/BookStacker/README.md

 }
 ```

-> **IMPORTANT**: You need an API token and secret to use the BookStack API.
+> **IMPORTANT**: You need an API token and secret to use the BookStack API.<br>
 They can be generated in the user settings of your wiki.

 # Dependencies
 - [Gson](https://github.com/google/gson)